tobischw/dart_app_data/README.md

 Originally written for a locally cached repository (think .m2 cache for Java).
 Tested and working on Windows, Mac, and Linux. **Flutter is not supported.**

+## Notice
 Not tested on Windows 7/Vista/older, this library could use improvements!
+It's also a bit overkill for what basically amounts to a Platform.is()... call and a simple string concatenation, so I am looking for ideas on features to add.
+You can also just take a look at Locator.dart and copy the code from there instead of pulling in the entire package.

 ## How to Install
 Add this to your package's pubspec.yaml file: